jaysonzhao/ocpvdrdemoapp/petclinic/README.md

 Deploy the petclinic app with a MySQL DB VM

+Note: modify the DV sc to the actual one according to your env

 ~~~
 oc new-project petclinic
 oc adm policy add-scc-to-user anyuid -z default